nickd10/INST377-FinalProject/docs/README.md

     res.sendFile('public/function.html', { root: __dirname });
 });

 app.get('/users') will return the all of the users listed in the Supabase table I have setup to take in the information from the site.
 It will take in the username, crypto and then create an id and created_at time stamp.
+This is intended to be used for pulling the users data based on username and displaying their search history and visualize their favorite cryptos.

 ## POST

+app.post('/users') is used in a POST method to add the users data to the database table so it can be stored and displayed on the site.
+It will take in the username and crypto from the user and store it.